Yoona8/frontend-curriculum/notes/javascript.md

 <summary>Notes</summary>

 - `class Player {}` better to use instead of `const Singer = class {};`
-- `constructor() {}` предопределенный метод класса, помогает создать экземпляр класса, все свойства определяются в нем
+- `constructor() {}` helps to create and instance of a class, all the properties are defined there
-- `play() {}` методы записываются в `prototype`, определяются как у объекта
+- `play() {}` methods are still inside `prototype`, like when using an object
-- `constructor` необязателен
+- `constructor` is optional
-- `new` для создания instance (or type error)
+- `new` for creating an instance instance (or type error)
-- если внутри класса обратиться к несуществующему свойству, получим `undefined`
-- есть статические методы (не передаются потомкам (экземплярам))
+- `undefined` if try to access the property, which is not in the class
+- static methods are not inherited, used on a class
 ```JavaScript
 static createJuniorPlayer() {
   return new this(5, 2);
 }
 ```
-- также статическими могут быть свойства (но плохая поддержка)
+- properties can also be static (but still poor browser support) (recheck)
-- можно использовать getters / setters
+- getters / setters can be used
-- можно и без setter, но нарушим правило ООП, так как проверки будут снаружи
-- приватные поля, но пока плохая поддержка `this.#skill = value;`
+- private fields, soon to use `this.#skill = value;`

 </details>

 <details>
 <summary>Difference between class and constructor functions</summary>

-- `class` нельзя без `new` (в функции-конструкторе можно сделать имитацию с проверкой `target.new`)
-- вывод в консоль (`class` / `f`)
-- методы класса не перечисляемые
+- `class` can't be used without `new` (could be imitated inside the constructor function with `target.new`)
+- class methods are not iterable
 ```JavaScript
 for (const prop in player) {
   console.log(prop);